-The first paragraph of this Section shall also apply to international applications which have been pursued in Finland as regards the time limit to be observed with respect to the receiving Office, the International Searching Authority, the International Preliminary Examining Authority and the International Bureau of WIPO.
+Subsections (1) and (2) of this section also apply to international applications which have been pursued in Finland as regards the time limit to be observed concerning the receiving Office, the International Searching Authority, the International Preliminary Examining Authority or the International Bureau of WIPO.
 Failure to observe that time limit must then be remedied at the Patent Authority.
-However, this provision shall not concern the time limit within which the application has to be filed in order to enjoy the priority of an earlier application.
+(18.11.2005/896)